DockerSecurityPlayground/DSP/Readme.md

 So, the easiest way to share labs is the following:
 - Fork the project DSP_Repo (https://github.com/giper45/DSP_Repo.git)
 -  During the installation set github directory param to your forked repository.
 - Now create your labs and share it! .
+It is important that all images that you use should be available to other users, so:
+- You can publish on docker hub and update the "pull.sh" script under .docker-image application  other users can pull your images in order to use your labs.
+- You can provide dockerfiles inside the .docker-images directory, so users can use build.sh to build your images and to use your repo

+If you need a "private way" to share labs you should share the repository in other ways, at current time there is no support to share private repositories.

 At current time you there is no support to have more repositories in your DSP environment, anyway you can add git repositories to DSP in this way

 - git clone the repository on main dsp directory.
-This is a manual way, so you will have to install all docker images
+This is a manual way, so you will have to install all docker images.
+If the repo make has created a "pull.sh" script under the .docker-images you can use it to download images.

 - Switch your local repository .

 Next developments will allow to manage more repositories.